Open Source Deep Learning Curriculum

 Few universities offer an education that is on par with what you can find online these days.
 The people pioneering the field from industry and academia so openly and competently share their knowledge that the best curriculum is an open source one.

 Let's start with fundamental mathematical and machine learning principles:

-Linear Algebra: This course is an absolute classic that will give you a sound mathematical foundation in Linear Algebra, while also covering important engineering application such as the Fast Fourier Transform or Eigenfaces and topics relevant to Machine Learning such Singular Value Decomposition.
+This course is an absolute classic that will give you a sound mathematical foundation in Linear Algebra, while also covering important engineering applications such as the Fast Fourier Transform or Eigenfaces and topics relevant to Machine Learning such as Singular Value Decomposition.
 As a bonus, the instructor Gilbert Strang makes each lecture delightful to watch.